Evaluating the carbon footprint of a software platform hosted in the cloud

 The below frameworks describe how to manage, report and verify greenhouse gas emissions and removals for an organization.
 Basically, they help to inventory all required activities and estimate their impact.
 We listed three of them (non-exhaustive):

 - ISO 14064 is the international standard and a reference when it comes to greenhouse gas (GHG) emission reporting.
 It was created to standardize practices and certify the results.
-It can build upon accounting methodologies below.
+It can build upon the accounting methodologies below.

 - Bilan Carbone is the french accounting methodology, compliant with ISO 14064.
 This methodology was created by the French Agency for ecological transition (ADEME).